Mindgreppers/lifemaker_web/content/_index.md

 - Meeting and sharing the vision with village families near Tang, Dharamsala, Himachal Pradesh, India
 - Scouting for a base
 - Evolving the family package with help from Lifemaker members, [Madhyastha Darshan - the Enlightened Family](http://madhyasth-darshan.info/) and [Saadho](http://saadhosangha.org/) teams
-  - Madyastha Darshan is Existence based human centric contemplation.
-It is an alternative to Materialism/Science and Theism/Spiritualism.
-It equips us with clarity for every dimension of our lives via realization knowledge.
-It has a resolution to our current personal, familial, social & ecological problems.

 ## Participate and contribute
 * First, we should arrive on the same page and share a common understanding.